Igorjan94/codeforces-sdk/README.md

 ## Method arguments

-Every API method has exactly one object argument with the same name as method, but CamelCased and appended Options: `contest.list` are converted to `ContestListOptions`
+Every API method has exactly one object argument with the same name as method, but CamelCased and appended Options: `contest.list` are converted to `ContestListOptions`.

 You'll find illogical that, for example, `contest.list` method accepts object `({gym: boolean})` instead of one boolean argument `(gym: boolean)`, but I believe that:
 * it's consistent with other methods;